 Kingston

-Joining forces with Kingston residents, the neighborhood association, and local businesses, we helped bring life back to a space where community members can learn and play.
+Joining forces with Kingston residents, the neighborhood association, and local businesses, we have helped bring life back to a space where community members can learn and play.

 In an area nestled between Avondale and Woodlawn—divided by I-20/I-59—is a community that is often forgotten.
-Kingston’s namesake, was an 1800s Birmingham resident, attorney, and early settler, Peyton King.
+Kingston’s namesake was an 1800s Birmingham resident, attorney, and early settler, Peyton King.

-Of the schools mentioned above, only one is operational today, Dupuy Alternative School.
+Of the schools mentioned above, only one is operational today: Dupuy Alternative School.
 Kids who don’t attend Dupuy make the commute to Hays K-8 in Avondale.

 • slide15